-Remeasurements of the net defined benefit liability comprise actuarial gains and losses, the return on plan assets (excluding interest) as well as any change in the effect of the asset ceiling (if any, excluding interest).
-Remeasurements are carried to profit or loss and not directly to retained earnings through other comprehensive income, since they are immaterial.
+Remeasurements of the net defined benefit liability (asset) comprise actuarial gains and losses, the return on plan assets (excluding interest) as well as any change in the effect of the asset ceiling (if any, excluding interest).
+Due to immateriality, remeasurements are carried to profit or loss and not directly to retained earnings through other comprehensive income.
+Interest costs on a defined benefit obligations and interest income on plan assets carried to profit or loss are presented under "payroll" within general and administrative expenses.